 The 14-acre site was donated in 2011 to the U.S. Fish and Wildlife Service by Sandra Roe Smith and Linda Roe Alexander, descendants of the original owners.
 The family retained a life estate on a portion of the property containing the Vista buildings and docks.
 They include the main house, cook’s house, boat landing, boat house, houseboat, dock, garage and several out-buildings.

 The Friends of the Lower Suwannee & Cedar Keys National Wildlife Refuge (Friends) have been leading the historical planning, preservation, and development process of this special property on the lower Suwannee River.

 An architectural firm was hired by the Friends to report about the condition and remediation steps necessary to preserve the facility.
 The project is funded by a grant that the Friends received from the Florida Department of State, Division of Historical Resources.
 Work on the report started in 2019, and a structural analysis of the buildings was completed in 2020.
-Read the final report.
+Read the Historic Structure Assessment Report.